ashuio/shavee/README.md

 * `-s` : Set Yubikey HMAC Slot (Can be either 1 or 2)
 * `-c` : Create/Change key of ZFS dataset with the derived encryption key
 * `-m` : Unlocks and Mounts the ZFS Dataset.
+* `-r` : Perform Operations Recursively to all child datasets.
 * `-a` : Automatically Detect Dataset Unlock Properties ( can only be used with `Print` and `Mount` )
 * `-z` : ZFS Dataset to operate on. ( Will automatically append username in PAM module )